 JPAstreamer can make it easier to handle complex queries, but there are still some tips to keep in mind:

-• Break down complex queries: If you’re dealing with a complex query, it’s a good idea to break it down into smaller, more manageable parts.
+- Break down complex queries: If you’re dealing with a complex query, it’s a good idea to break it down into smaller, more manageable parts.
 This can make it easier to understand and debug your code.

-• Use subqueries: Subqueries can be useful for optimizing complex queries.
-Use the subQuery method to define a subquery and then use the where method to filter the results based on the subquery.
+- Use subqueries: Subqueries can be useful for optimizing complex queries.
+Use the

-• Use joins: If you need to query data from multiple tables, use joins to combine the data into a single result set.
+method to filter the results based on the subquery. - Use joins: If you need to query data from multiple tables, use joins to combine the data into a single result set.
 This can help to simplify your code and improve performance.

 Debugging with JPAstreamer: